DenSkrytskyi/itu-ict-indicators-analysis/README.md

 This project directly aligns with the work of the ICT Data and Analytics Division (IDA) by demonstrating:

--handling and validation of official ICT statistics;
+- handling and validation of official ICT statistics;

--analytical use of ICT access, usage and price indicators;
+- analytical use of ICT access, usage and price indicators;

--production of clear, policy-relevant visual outputs;
+- production of clear, policy-relevant visual outputs;

--concise interpretation of statistical results for decision-making contexts.
+- concise interpretation of statistical results for decision-making contexts.

 ## 7. Tools and Environment